Social Intelligence (SI) explained

 This is about the level to which someone is able to understand others and empathise with other people’s situations.
 That allows someone to really build a connection with others and approach them respectfully.
 It even goes beyond the conventional definition of empathy; it is about a mutual feeling between two people.

-By dividing a circle chart into five slices that each include one of the five basic skill categories, the Social Intelligence Profile can be completed.
+By dividing a circle chart into five slices that each include one of the five basic skill categories, the SI Profile can be completed.

 A person filling out the Social Intelligence Profile for self-evaluation will answer a range of questions that relate to the different behaviours.
 Each category has five scores, varying from little to a lot.
 The results are shown in a diagram shaped like a spider’s web.